 • Develop a more compassionate/empathetic marketing content strategy.
 Being mindful of the current environment, marketers must carefully consider their language tone and purpose of their messaging while adjusting to the changing landscape.
 Many marketers are turning to need-based, compassionate marketing messages as more consumers are turning to brands that are helping with the current challenges we face.

 • Decide media purchases early.
 In addition to the present situations, brands are also competing with the media buy (TV/Radio/Digital/Print) for the upcoming Presidential election.
 Prepare your media plan early and make adjustments later on if needed.

 • Develop a plan for event-based programs.
 With large gatherings still restricted for the foreseeable future, create alternative marketing plans for future shows. i.e. the recent pivot for event planners to create virtual shows.

-4. Double down on digital
+4. Double down on digital marketing strategies

 More than ever, the majority of individuals are looking to social media for news, a way to connect with people and as an escape of our unpredictable reality.
 It is important to understand not only how your business is perceived on all digital platforms, but also that it works to fulfill your marketing and sales goals.

 It is critical that you map your firm’s digital footprint as it is today to understand what channels your company is using and then map out what channels you should use in the future.
 The decision on which channel to use needs to be based on your target market.

 Most organizations we come in contact with limit their digital footprint to one or two tactics (i.e. email and their website).
 By doing so, they are effectively closing down avenues that are potentially great sources of leads and opportunities.
 Go here to download the 7 Steps to Create a Successful Digital Footprint

 Here are two ways to increase digital exposure: